 4. The second major source of environmental impacts identified by CE Delft is emissions associated with mink manure and other farm wastes.

-5. Finally, the way in which CE Delft framed the scope of their study has skewed their findings:
+5. Finally, the way in which CE Delft framed the scope of its study has skewed its findings:

-– CE Delft did not do a complete (“cradle-to-grave”) Life Cycle Assessment in their 2011 study.
-Instead, they did a partial (“cradle-to-gate”) analysis which included the environmental costs of raising of the mink on the farm, pelting, transportation, auction sale, and processing (dressing) – but stopped at the point when the fur would be made into a garment.
-CE Delft therefore completely ignored one of the most important environmental attributes of fur apparel – i.e., that it is much longer-lasting than most other clothing materials.
+CE Delft did not do a complete, “cradle-to-grave” Life Cycle Assessment in its 2011 study.
+Instead, it did a partial (“cradle-to-gate”) analysis which included the environmental costs of raising of the mink on the farm, pelting, transportation, auction sale, and processing (dressing) – but stopped at the point when the fur would be made into a garment.
+CE Delft therefore completely ignored one of the most important environmental attributes of fur apparel, i.e., that it is much longer-lasting than most other clothing materials.
 Clearly, it matters whether the environmental costs of production are amortized over 5-10 years (fake fur coats) or 40, 50 or more years (real fur coats)!

 – The new study used the same assumptions and calculations about mink feed production and manure/waste management that were presented in the first study – and these two elements still accounted for most of the environmental impacts.

 – Furthermore, to blur the environmental advantages of fur apparel lasting much longer than fakes, CE Delft proposed several “scenarios”.
-They acknowledge that real fur may last as much as five times longer than fake – e.g., 30 years vs 6, as proposed in an LCA prepared for the International Fur Trade Federation [DSS, 2011).
-But then they backtrack, suggesting that “it is conceivable that the lifespan is determined by the change in fashion; in this case the lifespan of a natural fur coat and a faux fur coat could be equal.” (p.5) This statement reveals ignorance or deviousness: they don’t seem to know (or don’t want their readers to know?) that fur apparel can be taken apart and completely reassembled (“remodeled”) as fashions change.
+It acknowledges that real fur may last as much as five times longer than fake, e.g., 30 years vs 6, as proposed in an LCA prepared for the International Fur Federation [DSS, 2011).
+But then it backtracks, suggesting that “it is conceivable that the lifespan is determined by the change in fashion; in this case the lifespan of a natural fur coat and a faux fur coat could be equal.” (p.5) This statement reveals ignorance or deviousness:it doesn’t seem to know (or doesn’t want its readers to know?) that fur apparel can be taken apart and completely reassembled (“remodeled”) as fashions change.
 This is one of fur’s important environmental attributes; no one throws away a fur coat because styles change.
-In fact, with the current revival of fur in fashion, retailers are busy remodeling coats their customers bought during the last fur boom, in the 1970s and 1980s – i.e., coats that are already 30–40 years old!
+In fact, with the current revival of fur in fashion, retailers are busy remodeling coats their customers bought during the last fur boom, in the 1970s and 1980s, i.e. coats that are already 30–40 years old!

 – CE Delft also claims that the longevity of real fur coats may be off-set by the environmental costs of cold storage during the off-season.
 They suggest that 30 years of seasonal cold storage would have more impact on climate change, for example, than the entire process of raising the mink, processing the pelts and producing the coat!
 (Figure 7, p.
 34.)
 The energy costs of fur storage as estimated by CE Delft, however, are considerably higher than figures collected from real fur storage facilities.
 More to the point, most fur coats are simply not kept in special cold-storage vaults, especially now that many homes are air-conditioned through the summer months.
 Furthermore, off-season storage of furs has always been less common in Europe than in North America, and is almost non-existent in Russia and the booming new markets of Asia.